 In Senior Seminar, students participate in a seminar focusing on primary literature, and both compose and give a presentation on a senior thesis in the format of a literature review.
 Topics vary from semester to semester.
-Computational Biology majors who use Senior Seminar for their senior capstone must take Professor Lopatkin's Bacteria by Design topic.
+To fulfill the Computational Biology track senior capstone requirement, you must enroll in Professor Lopatkin's Bacteria by Design topic.